ndgershe/YaleRideShare/design.md

 the neccessary data for a trip.
 It returns an error if any of the data is not there.
 It checks to make sure that earliest time/ latest time are logical in the function timecheck.
 This is a function because it is also called in update2.
-Then the ride data is inserted into the database under requests.
+Then the ride data is inserted into the database under requests and history.
 Then a match function is called which searches for matches in the requests database.
 It ensures that the user is different, the non time ride information is all the same and with an OR statement finds time ranges that overlap with the time range of the user.